-Island Peak is one of the iconic peak in Himalayas, it is small in hight but it not less exciting to climb then many other peaks in Himalaya, if you are looking to climb bigger and higher peaks in future then, island peak should be you first attempt to understand and feel your strength.
-Namaste Nomad Organise yearly group expedition to island peak from Ireland, and we also organise for independent group, singles, or couples, or just group of friends from anywhere in world.
-Every spring we take group of climber to island peak for training before they aim for higher peak, such like Mighty Everest.
+Island Peak is one of the iconic peaks in Himalayas, it is small in height but it not less exciting to climb than many other peaks in the Himalayas, if you are looking to climb bigger and higher peaks in future then, island peak should be you first attempt to understand and feel your strength.
+Namaste Nomad Organise yearly group expeditions to island peaks from Ireland, and we also organise for the independent groups, singles, couples, or just groups of friends from anywhere in the world.
+Every spring we take a group of climbers to island peaks for training before they aim for the higher peaks, such as Mighty Everest.

 Day 1: Kathmandu Arrival

-Arrive Kathmandu, transfer to hotel, evening dinner with group briefing
+Arrive in Kathmandu, transfer to hotel, evening dinner with a group briefing

 Day 2: Half Day Sightseeing tour in Kathmandu